Headphone Measurement Database

 Frequency Response Graphs - Disclaimers

 All my graphs use the same scale.

-All my headphone graphs use the 'Headphone Calibration' compensation files provided by miniDSP unique to my E.A.R.S. jig.
+All graphs use the 'Headphone Calibration' compensation files provided by miniDSP unique to my E.A.R.S. jig.
 All IEM and earbud graphs use the 'IEM Calibration' file.

 The frequency response scale goes from 10-20,000Hz.
 I do this for 3 reasons.

-IEM and Earbud graphs are largely inaccurate because the miniDSP E.A.R.S. jig is simply not designed to measure these properly.
-I have tried to measure them as accurately as possible using as consistent a method as I can, however none of them should be taken with much authority.
+IEM and Earbud graphs are very inaccurate because the miniDSP E.A.R.S. jig is simply not designed to measure these properly.
+I have tried to measure them as accurately as possible using as consistent a method as I can, however none of them should be fully trusted.